rjleveque/CHTuser/docs/workflow.md

 and possibly other subdirectories.

-Of particular interest for the CoPes Hub:
+### Of particular interest for the CoPes Hub:

 - `CommunityData/geoclaw` has data posted by `rjl` for general access, including some tsunami simulation results (with more to come).
-Notebooks in this repository may read data from this directory.
+  Notebooks in this repository may read data from `CommunityData/geoclaw/CHTdata`.

 - `MyProjects/PRJ-6005` is a DesignSafe project that is not published publicly but is intended for our collaboration, as a place to put data that you want